Innovation for Healthcare Inequalities Programme (InHIP)

 Suffolk and North East Essex

-In partnership with Suffolk GP Federation, Suffolk and North East Essex ICB will initially target a small number of practices to further refine the process of identifying, effectively engaging and optimising treatment for people who have already been diagnosed with Atrial Fibrillation (AF).
+In partnership with Suffolk GP Federation, Suffolk and North East Essex ICB targeted a small number of practices to further refine the process of identifying, effectively engaging with and optimising treatment for people who had already been diagnosed with AF.
+The focus was on clinically reviewing and supporting those with a diagnosis who were not currently receiving optimised treatment, alongside further understanding the reasons why patients where not accessing appropriate care.

-Hertfordshire and West Essex ICS will be working through primary care networks (PCNs) in their most deprived areas.
-They will engage with local voluntary, community, faith and social enterprise organisations (VCFSE’s) to co-develop a community outreach approach to raise awareness of AF in black, Asian and other ethnic groups through in primary care settings.
-It is hoped that this will improve detection and subsequent management with direct oral anticoagulants (DOAC’s) where appropriate.
+Hertfordshire and West Essex ICS worked with primary care networks (PCNs) located in areas defined by the Index of Multiple Deprivation (IMD) as deprived.
+They engaged with local voluntary, community, faith and social enterprise organisations (VCFSE’s) to co-develop a community outreach approach to raise awareness of AF in black, Asian and other ethnic groups through in primary care settings to improve detection and subsequent management with direct oral anticoagulants (DOAC’s) where appropriate.

 Lipid management

-Lipid is the scientific term for fats in the blood, more commonly referred to as cholesterol.
-High levels of cholesterol is one of the most significant risk factors for CVD.
-Around 43% of adults have raised cholesterol in the UK which can be reduced with appropriate management, saving lives.
+Lipid managment refers to the management of fats in the blood (cholesterol and triglycerides) (3,4).
+A high level of cholesterol is one of the most significant risk factors for cardiovascular disease (CVD).
+Around 43% of adults have raised cholesterol in the UK which can be reduced with appropriate management, saving lives (5).

 Cambridgeshire and Peterborough

-Cambridgeshire and Peterborough ICS will be working with practices in some of their most deprived areas to identify and optimise patients with poorly managed lipids, enabling access to novel treatments in line with the NICE AAC lipid management pathway.
+Cambridgeshire and Peterborough ICS worked with practices in some of their most deprived areas (see IMD above) to identify and optimise patients with poorly managed lipids, enabling access to novel treatments in line with the NICE AAC lipid management pathway.

 Early cancer screening – bowel cancer

-Nearly 43,000 people are diagnosed with bowel cancer every year in the UK.
-Screening aims to find cancer or changes in your bowel that could lead to cancer early when treatment is more likely to work.
+Nearly 43,000 people are diagnosed with bowel cancer every year in the UK (6).
+Screening aims to find cancer, or changes in the bowel that could lead to cancer, early when treatment is more likely to work.
 A FIT (faecal immunochemical test) is used to screen for tiny traces of blood in poo that may be an early indication of cancer.

 Norfolk and Waveney